Beatrice Montano

 I am a PhD Candidate in Political Science at Columbia University.

 My research has been published in The Journal of Politics and Comparative Political Studies.
-I have received support from the Abdul Latif Jameel Poverty Action Lab (JPAL), Evidence in Governance and Politics (EGAP), Innovations for Poverty Action (IPA), and the U.S. Department of State’s Office to Combat Trafficking in Persons, among others.
+I have received support from the Abdul Latif Jameel Poverty Action Lab (JPAL), Evidence in Governance and Politics (EGAP), Innovations for Poverty Action (IPA), the U.S. Department of State’s Office to Combat Trafficking in Persons, and Columbia University's Libraries, among others.

 We describe a natural experiment occasioned by an abrupt increase in the transmission range of an independent Tanzanian radio station whose broadcasts emphasize current affairs and gender equality.
 Some villages that formerly lay outside the catchment area of this radio station could now receive it, while nearby villages remained outside of reception range.
 Before the change in transmitter range in 2018, we conducted a baseline survey in both treated and untreated villages and found them to be similar in terms of prevailing social attitudes and political interest.
 An endline survey conducted in 2020 shows that respondents in areas that received the new radio signal were substantially more likely to listen to the station, and their levels of political interest and knowledge about domestic politics were significantly higher than their counterparts in villages that the signal could not reach.
 Attitude change on a range of gender issues, however, was sporadic.